 top of page

-Anyway, he noticed that I was occasionally parsing some of my sentences but it was very subtle.
+During the recording session, the director noticed that I was occasionally parsing some of my sentences but it was very subtle.
 Let's call it "micro-parsing".
 It was messing with my momentum as many of the promo spots required a lot of energy and speed.
 We worked on it for a bit and then kept on rolling.
-I'll post the promo demo when it's ready.
-Can't wait!

 After the demo recording session, I went to a nearby recording studio for an English as a Second Language (ESL) recording session with a regular client.